dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/AdditionalNIC.rst

       .. note:: You can either use ``CIDR`` or ``static_range``.
 Simultaneous use of both parameters will result in an error message being displayed.

     * ``MTU``: Maximum transmission unit (MTU) is a measurement in bytes of the largest data packets that an Internet-connected device can accept.
 Default value of ``MTU`` is 1500.
 You can enter your desired value.
-    * ``VLAN``: A 12-bit field that identifies a virtual LAN (VLAN) and specifies the VLAN that an Ethernet frame belongs to.
+    * ``VLAN``: A 12-bit field that identifies a virtual LAN (VLAN) and specifies the VLAN that an ethernet frame belongs to.
 This property is not supported on clusters running Ubuntu.

 .. note::